szym10on/szym10on/README.md

 * [owning-a-server](https://github.com/szym10on/owning-a-server)<br>
   My main project that I was working on for more than 2 years.<br>
-  It descibes how I built, configured, managed and secured my phisical server.<br>
+  It descibes how I built, configured, managed and secured my physical server.<br>
   I managed to reach more than 200.000 registered people.

 ---